jingzhengli/Multi_Class_UDA/README.md

 # Target Structure Learning Framework for Unsupervised Multi-Class Domain Adaptation
 Update:

-This is the Pytorch implementation for our submission [Target Structure Learning Framework for Unsupervised Multi-Class Domain Adaptation].
+This is the Pytorch implementation of [Target Structure Learning Framework for Unsupervised Multi-Class Domain Adaptation] publish in TOMM.

 ## Dataset
 The structure of the dataset should be like